Createdd/Writing/2020/articles/mlApiCovid.md

 Those processes make the prediction true for the latest data, but also slows down the app.

 You might wonder why we do `rf = load_model(BUCKET_NAME, MODEL_FILE_NAME, MODEL_LOCAL_PATH)`.
-The reason for this is that we need to load the pre-trained model from a AWS S3 bucket to save memory when executing everything with AWS Lambda.
+The reason for this is that we need to load the pre-trained model from an AWS S3 bucket to save memory when executing everything with AWS Lambda.
 Scroll down for more details.

 But if we do not want to deploy it in the cloud we can simply do something like `joblib.load(PATH_TO_YOUR_EXPORTED_MODEL)`.
-In the [notebook](https://github.com/Createdd/ml_api_covid/blob/master/development/predict_covid.ipynb) we export the the model with `joblib.dump`.
+In the [notebook](https://github.com/Createdd/ml_api_covid/blob/master/development/predict_covid.ipynb), we export the model with `joblib.dump`.
 More info on model exports in the [sklearn docs](https://scikit-learn.org/stable/modules/model_persistence.html)

 But that is the mere functionality of the FLAK server.
 Providing a route for serving the html template and a route for prediction.
 Quite simple!